So I’m guessing you’re on the hunt for an affordable digital piano and you came across the Lagrima brand.

 All these Lagrima models have the 3-pedal board which is good for learners and more advanced players.

-The pedals have different functions relating to the texture and dynamics (louds/softs).
+The pedals have different functions relating to the texture and dynamics (loud/soft).

-As you progress on your piano journey, you will learn more about the pedals and how to use them as they are marked on music notation.
+As you progress on your piano journey, you will learn more about the pedal system and how to use them as they are marked on music notation.

 Having the 3 pedals is a bonus even if you don’t need them right now, you may need them later in your piano learning journey.